CMMC compliance for defense contractors and manufacturers. Full scope. One point of contact.

-The Cybersecurity Maturity Model Certification (CMMC) is the U.S. Department of War's framework to verify that defense contractors have adequate cybersecurity protections in place.
+The Cybersecurity Maturity Model Certification (CMMC) is the U.S. Department of War (DoW) framework to verify that defense contractors have adequate cybersecurity protections in place.

-If you're anywhere in the Department of War supply chain (prime contractor, subcontractor, manufacturer, or service provider), CMMC applies to you if you handle Federal Contract Information (FCI) or Controlled Unclassified Information (CUI).
+If you're anywhere in the DoW supply chain (prime contractor, subcontractor, manufacturer, or service provider), CMMC applies to you if you handle Federal Contract Information (FCI) or Controlled Unclassified Information (CUI).
 Unlike previous self-certification approaches, CMMC requires independent third-party assessments to ensure you're actually protecting sensitive government information.

 - Federal Contract Information protection